Timely Thoughts – Just Cause 3

 I think we all know the answer to that (deliberately) loaded question.

-In as stark a contrast as can be the bombastic Just Cause 3 begins… heavily scripted.
+In as stark a contrast as can be the bombastic and liberating Just Cause 3 begins… heavily scripted.
 Then you are let loose on this beautiful (if somewhat less immediately striking than the tropical setting of its predecessor) coastal area.
-And immediately you feel the opposite of the freedom and power touted so prominently in the game box & promotional materials.
-Boldly lettered promises of the Michael Bay-esque content are touted across videos and posters and yet… here you are, with a measly chunk of your arsenal and most of your skills locked behind an inherently flawed progression system.
+And immediately you feel the opposite of the freedom and power touted so prominently on the game box & promotional materials.
+Boldly lettered promises of the Michael Bay-esque content are strewn across videos and posters and yet… here you are, with a measly chunk of your arsenal and most of your skills locked behind an inherently flawed progression system.

 Even at first glance the inherent problem is apparent – a lot of your core functions are locked behind arbitrary gated progression systems.
 I understand the need to pad out and stretch content as well as the choice to push players towards the numerous side activities in order to unlock more content, however this is not the way to do it.